ovega14/dprk_counterproliferation_simulation/README.md

 # dprk_counterproliferation_simulation
-This repository contains scripts I wrote to simulate my proposed mission to conduct a bolt-from-the-blue airstrike against North Korean Nuclear Infrastructure.
+This repository contains scripts I wrote to simulate an air-based counterproliferation campaign by a US-led coalition aimed at neutralizing North Korean nuclear infrastructure.